Andresmup/github-foundations/00_THE_BASICS/Readme.md

 ## VERSION CONTROL SERVICES (VCS)

 Version Control Services (VCS) are fully managed cloud servicies that host your version controlled repositories.
-These services ofter have addicional functionality going beyond just being a remote host you repos.
+These services often have addicional functionality going beyond just being a remote host you repos.
 Github is the most popular and often the only choice for VCS.
 Often we call these services "git providers"

 ### Github
 Github is a Version Controll Service that initially offered hosted managed remote git repositories and has expanded to provide other offerings around hosted codebases.